OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-066.md

 ## Psalm 66:2

-> Sing the glory of His name;
+> Sing of the splendour of His name;
-> Make His praise glorious.
+> Make His praise resound gloriously.

 ## Psalm 66:3

-> Say to God, “How awesome are Your works!
+> Say to God, “How marvellous are Your works!
-> Because of the greatness of Your power Your enemies will pretend to obey You.
+> Because of the greatness of Your power, Your enemies will feign obedience to You.

 ## Psalm 66:4

 > All the earth will worship You,
 > And will sing praises to You;
-> They will sing praises to Your name.”
+> They will celebrate Your name.”

 > Selah